Austin Hedges Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in MLB.
+- The Rockies pitching staff is 25th in the league with a collective 8.1 strikeouts per nine innings.

-- The Rockies have a 5.30 team ERA that ranks 26th among all league pitching staffs.
+- The Rockies' 5.28 team ERA ranks 26th among all MLB pitching staffs.

-- Urena makes the start for the Rockies, his fourth of the season.
-He is 0-2 with a 9.90 ERA and seven strikeouts through 10 2/3 innings pitched.
+- The Rockies will send Gomber (0-3) to the mound for his fourth start of the season.
+He is 0-3 with an 8.16 ERA and 11 strikeouts in 14 1/3 innings pitched.

-- In his last appearance on Wednesday, the righty went five innings against the St. Louis Cardinals, giving up three earned runs while surrendering five hits.
+- The lefty last appeared on Saturday against the Seattle Mariners, when he went 3 2/3 innings, allowing five earned runs while giving up six hits.

-- The 31-year-old has amassed an ERA of 9.90, with 6.3 strikeouts per nine innings, in three games this season.
-Opponents are batting .370 against him.
+- In three games this season, the 29-year-old has an 8.16 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .288 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.